rigetti/pyquil/docs/source/start.rst

 .. note::

     PyQuil also provides a handy function for you to ensure that a local qvm and quilc are currently running in your environment.
-To make sure both are available you import `from pyquil.api import local_runtime` and then run `local_runtime()`.
+To make sure both are available you import `from pyquil.api import local_forest_runtime` and then run `local_forest_runtime()`.
 This will start a qvm and quilc instances using subprocesses if they have not already been started.
     You can also use it as a context manager as in the following example:

     .. code:: python

         from pyquil import get_qc, Program
         from pyquil.gates import CNOT, Z
-        from pyquil.api import local_runtime
+        from pyquil.api import local_forest_runtime

         qvm = get_qc('9q-square-qvm')
         prog = Program(Z(0), CNOT(0, 1))

-        with local_runtime():
+        with local_forest_runtime():
             results = qvm.run_and_measure(prog, trials=10)

 Next, let's construct our Bell State.